Kia Connect: UVO eServices with 8" Nav

 UVO eServices with 8" Nav was introduced on the 2014 Soul.
 It has all of the features of UVO eServices with 7" Nav, the larger screen accepts swipe gestures, and features are organized in the way that apps are organized on a tablet.

 On September 22, 2014, an update for the 2014 Soul UVO with Nav system was released which unlocks the eServices including My Car Zone, Vehicle Diagnostics, and 911 Connect.
 It also includes updated maps and improved navigation features, as well as Siri Eyes-Free.

 UVO Premium

 UVO Premium was designed specifically for the 2015 K900.
 It shares most of its features with UVO eServices with 7" Nav.
 It comes with a completely redesigned user interface and the touch screen from other UVO versions is replaced with a controller wheel on the center console.

-Vehicles offering UVO
+Vehicles offering UVO/Kia Connect

-The following vehicles are UVO capable, available as either an optional or standard feature.
+The following vehicles are UVO/Kia Connect capable, available as either an optional or standard feature.
 The date next to each vehicle indicates in which model year UVO was first available on that specific vehicle.
-On some models, UVO is not available on all trim levels.
+On some models, UVO/Kia Connect are not available on all trim levels.